iterative/dvc.org/content/docs/command-reference/repro.md

   depending on the flags used (more details in each option).
 Examples:

   - `dvc repro linear/dvc.yaml`: Specific `dvc.yaml` file to reproduce
-  - `dvc repro -R pipelines/`: Directory path to explore recursively for for `dvc.yaml` files
+  - `dvc repro -R pipelines/`: Directory path to explore recursively for `dvc.yaml` files
   - `dvc repro train-model`: Specific stage in `./dvc.yaml`
   - `dvc repro modeling/dvc.yaml:prepare`: Stage in a specific `dvc.yaml` file